GridTools/gt4py/docs/gt4py/arrays.rst

         + :code:`dtype: dtype_like`
           The dtype of the storage (NumPy dtype or accepted by :code:`np.dtype()`).
 It defaults to :code:`np.float64`.
+    Keyword Arguments:
+        + :code:`aligned_index: Sequence[int]`
+          The index of the grid point to which the memory is aligned.
+Note that this only partly takes the role of the deprecated :code:`default_origin` parameter, since it does not imply anything about the origin or domain when passed to a stencil.
+(See :code:`__gt_origin__` interface instead.)

     For common keyword-only arguments, please see below.